faranalytics/memoiz/README.md

 - args `Any` The arguments passed to the callable.
 - kwargs `Any` The keyword arguments passed to the callable.

 Clears the cache for the specified callable and arguments.
-See the [usage](#usage) for for how to clear the cache.
+See [Usage](#usage) for for how to clear the cache.

 **memoiz.clear_all()**